Raman0925/UserRole-Dashboard-Challenge/README.md

     Run the following command to install the frontend dependencies:

     npm install
-    3. Set up Environment Variables (Optional)
-    If your frontend requires any API keys or environment variables (e.g., for the backend URL), you can create a .env file in the frontend folder:

-REACT_APP_API_URL=http://localhost:5137
+#

 ## 4. Start the Frontend Development Server
     Run the following command to start the frontend server:

-    npm start
+    npm run dev
-    Your React app should now be running on http://localhost:3000.
+    Your React app should now be running on localhost.

 ``Backend and Frontend Communication
 Make sure your frontend is correctly making requests to the backend API.
 In your React app, you can use axios or fetch to interact with the backend.